Cubified/faceid_lock.py/README.md

 ## To-Do

-- Cache background images to avoid slight lag on redraw
+- ~~Cache background images to avoid slight lag on redraw~~
-  - Update: Xlib's `put_pil_image`, not PIL image operations, are not the cause of lag, meaning caching has little to no effect on responsiveness (although it does reduce disk usage)
+  - Update: Xlib's `put_pil_image`, not PIL image operations, are the cause of lag, meaning caching has little to no effect on responsiveness (although it does reduce disk usage)
-- Transparency
+- Transparency (likely already possible with a compositor)
-- Text centering
+- Text centering (`python-xlib` does not support XTextExtents, not possible without overly complex logic)
-- PIL Image.resize creates black border on bottom when aspect ratio does not match
+- Fix PIL Image.resize creating black border on bottom when aspect ratio does not match